-A. Your hours are dependent on the amount of time you can commit.
-Some students volunteer once the entire year while other volunteer 5-10 hours a week.
+A. It's up to you!
+You determine what opportunities you want to sign up for and how much time you want to give.
+Some students may sign-up for one event the entire year while others may commit to 5-10 hours a week.
 Most semester long volunteer opportunities are very flexible and will require a one to two-hour commitment per week for the student.

 Q. Will I have to attend weekly meetings?

-Q. Can I volunteer as part of a class assignment?
+Q. Can I join Activate as part of a class assignment?